 The challenge is most acute in the 1C ecosystem.
 1C remains the backbone of accounting and operations for the majority of Kazakh businesses, but its integration capabilities are limited compared to cloud-native platforms.
 Connecting 1C with CRM systems, e-commerce platforms, logistics services, and analytics tools typically requires custom middleware or iPaaS platforms — and the quality of these integrations varies dramatically.
 For retail operations like Astana Group, where real-time inventory visibility across hundreds of stores depends on reliable 1C integration, this is a competitive-critical capability.

-The oil and gas sector faces its own integration complexity: SCADA systems, production monitoring, ERP, and regulatory reporting systems must exchange data reliably across remote sites with limited connectivity.
-Telecom operators integrate billing, CRM, and network management systems handling millions of daily transactions.
-As Kazakh enterprises pursue digital transformation, the quality of their API integration layer increasingly determines the ceiling of what is possible.
+The oil and gas sector faces its own integration complexity: SCADA systems, production monitoring, ERP, and regulatory reporting systems must exchange data reliably across remote sites with limited connectivity, where a dropped link cannot be allowed to lose a production reading.
+Telecom operators integrate billing, CRM, and network management systems handling millions of daily transactions, where a billing-to-CRM mismatch is felt immediately by customers.
+Logistics players stitch together transport management, customs declarations, and warehouse systems across borders.
+As Kazakh enterprises pursue digital transformation, the quality of their API integration layer increasingly determines the ceiling of what is possible — which is why we treat it as a core software and cloud capability rather than an afterthought bolted on at the end of a project.

 API integration establishes an ongoing, real-time connection between systems that continuously synchronizes data and triggers actions.
 Data migration is a one-time transfer of data from one system to another.
 Integration is persistent infrastructure that requires monitoring, error handling, and versioning.
 Migration is a project with a defined end.
 Most enterprise transformations involve both: migrating historical data into a new system, then integrating it with other platforms for ongoing data flow.